Cloning Deterministic Worlds: The Critical Role of Latent Geometry in Long-Horizon World Models: Preliminary

 \section{Preliminary}

-\textbf{The Next-State Prediction Problem.} World models aim to perform \emph{next-state prediction}: learning a function that predicts future observations given the current state and an action.
+\textbf{The Next-State Prediction Problem.} World models aim to perform \emph{next-state prediction}: learning a function that predicts future observations given the current state and an action~\cite{BrysonHo69,ha2018world,sutton}.
 An environment evolves through latent states $s_t$, which yield observations $o_t$ after actions $a_t$.
 In the partially observable case, $o_t$ gives only partial information about $s_t$, requiring integration of past history to form a belief state.
 In the fully observable case, $s_t \approx o_t$, yet predicting in observation space remains difficult because simple physical transitions (e.g., translation) correspond to complex, non-linear changes in high-dimensional pixel space.
 This necessitates a learned representation space that can linearize these dynamics.

 Our objective is to learn a world model $M$ that can faithfully clone a deterministic environment from purely observational data.
 The model is trained on a dataset $\mathcal{D}$ consisting of trajectories $\tau = \{(o_1, a_1), \dots, (o_T, a_T)\}$, where $o_t$ is an observation (image) and $a_t$ is an action at timestep $t$.
 The deterministic environment assumption states that, for any initial state and sequence of actions, there is exactly one resulting sequence of observations.
 The fidelity of the learned model is assessed through its ability to generate long-horizon rollouts.
 Specifically, given a starting observation $o_1$ and an action sequence $\{a_t\}_{t=1}^T$, the model produces a rollout $\{\hat{o}_t\}_{t=1}^T$.
-At each timestep $t$, we compute the frame-wise Mean Squared Error (MSE) between the generated and ground-truth observations: \( \text{MSE}(t) \;=\; \| o_t - \hat{o}_t \|_2^2. \) This produces an error curve $\{\text{MSE}(t)\}_{t=1}^T$ that reveals how prediction error accumulates over time.
+At each timestep $t$, we compute the frame-wise Mean Squared Error (MSE)\footnote{We use frame-wise MSE to measure prediction error because it directly reflects pixel-wise differences and allows straightforward visualization of error accumulation over time.
+Since the images are normalized in [0,1], MSE can be easily converted to PSNR if needed.} between the generated and ground-truth observations: \( \text{MSE}(t) \;=\; \| o_t - \hat{o}_t \|_2^2. \) This produces an error curve $\{\text{MSE}(t)\}_{t=1}^T$ that reveals how prediction error accumulates over time.